JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 s_derivative(signal)
 ```

-Return derivative of `signal` of the same length.
+Return derivative of the same length.

 **Arguments**